douglasgscofield/bioinfo/scripts/README.md

 **Caveats**: Positions (column 2) must be sorted in increasing order within each reference (column 1).
 They need not be consecutive.
-Note that the positions within each reference are assumed to be monotonically increasing in steps of 1 starting from ref_start_pos, regardless of whether the data stream actually contains values for every position.
-A value is printed for every window across a reference starting from 1 by default, through the last reported position within the reference.
-Every position, so defined, within every reference is guaranteed to be covered by a single reported window.
+Note that the positions within each reference are assumed to be monotonically increasing in steps of 1 starting from 1 (by default) through the last reported position within the reference, regardless of whether the data stream actually contains values for every position.
+So defined, every position from the start to the end of every reference is guaranteed to be covered by a single reported window.

 I use some somewhat recent [gawk][] extensions (notably `asort()`).